 How important has volunteering been in your journey to becoming the Community Partnerships and Events Manager?
 It seems like you have a lot of volunteer experience and still continue to do so even though you have a job.

-For any student, whether you are reading this from first year to fourth year, you need to volunteer.
+For any student, whether you are reading this from the first year to the fourth year, you need to volunteer.
 School is obviously a great platform for learning; you learn about policies, frameworks, networks, etc. but the volunteer and internship work I did during school, got me to where I am now.
 You have to have those experiences.
 The sport industry is all about who you know, what you know, and where you’ve been.
 So, if you’re volunteering (or working with an internship), that means you’re learning things hands on, and you’re also meeting people- remember, networking is important!

 I graduated with a class of about 200, I think maybe less than 50% of us are working in the sport industry.
 You can tell by their resumes, they’re the ones that have volunteered or interned for a sport organization (or something related) every single year and made those connections.